kcaisley/frida/docs/mim_podcap_density.md

 mim regular   1.7fF/um
 mom caps 	1.7

-if you use mim caps, you lost the top copper layer (1 out of 6 layers)
+if you use mim caps, you lose the top copper layer (1 out of 6 layers)

 put nmost in n